When Should I Begin Off-leash Training With My Puppy?

 Mental Development

 In addition to physical development, your puppy should also demonstrate a certain level of mental maturity before embarking on off-leash training.
 This includes the ability to understand and follow basic commands consistently, as well as the capacity to resist distractions and stay focused on you.
-Mental development is an ongoing process, so be patient and give your puppy time to master basic before progressing to off-leash training.
+Mental development is an ongoing process, so be patient and give your puppy time to master basic obedience skills before progressing to off-leash training.

 Preparation for Off-Leash Training

-of Readiness for Off-Leash Training
+Signs of Readiness for Off-Leash Training

 Obedience Levels